-2) Art.
+Art.
 250 §2: Transmission grid users whose facilities are required to be capable of reactive control under articles 65 to 71 and 92, 96, 102, 107, 109, 110, 114, 127 are obliged to provide the service upon the TSO's demand and at measure of their technical capabilities.

-Impact: Units Transmission-connected units concerned by the mentioned articles (Existing type B,C,D PGM's, new type B,C,D SPGM's, PPM's and SPM's and new HVDC interconnections as listed in Art.
-250 §2) shall be obliged to provide their capabilities the MVAR service to Elia, instead of what was before a voluntary participation.
+Impact: Transmission-connected units concerned by the mentioned articles (Existing type B,C,D PGM's, new type B,C,D SPGM's, PPM's and SPM's and new HVDC interconnections as listed in Art.
+250 §2) shall be obliged to provide the MVAR service to Elia, instead of what was before a voluntary participation.

 Art.
-250 §3: All other transmission grid users not obliged to provide the service by Art.
-250§1 may provide the service to the TSO voluntarily with other assets than those with mandatory participation.
+250 §3: All transmission grid users not obliged to provide the service by Art.
+250§1 may provide the service to the TSO voluntarily.

-Impact: Units-Transmission-connected units non-t referred to in §2 (demand, distribution systems, distribution system connected units) may offer the MVAR service to Elia on a voluntary basis on top of obliged parties.
+Impact: Transmission-connected units not referred to in §2 (demand, distribution systems) may offer the MVAR service to Elia on a voluntary basis on top of obliged parties.